Information about Intravenous Sedation in our Rooms

 Please read the following information carefully.
 If you have any queries, please contact the Rooms on (03) 5975 6087.

-The doctor will examine you prior to your operation and this will include a physical examination of your heart and lungs.
-The doctor will take a detailed medical history and it is most important to bring with you all medications which you have taken over the preceding two weeks.
+The Anaesthetist will examine you prior to your operation and this will include a physical examination of your heart and lungs.
+He will take a detailed medical history and it is most important to bring with you all medications which you have taken over the preceding two weeks.

 The Surgical Procedure

 A needle will be inserted into a vein in your arm or hand after you come into the surgery.
 If this worries you, a numbing cream (EMLA cream) can be applied to the arm or hand ONE HOUR before your surgery appointment time.
 Please advise the staff that you require the EMLA cream ON THE DAY PRIOR TO YOUR SURGERY, otherwise it can not be administered.